MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-managing-projects-with-jobs.md

 ## <a name="prerequisites"></a>Prerequisites
  Before you can perform the tasks in the walkthrough, you must do the following:

-- Install the CRONUS International Ltd. demonstration database.
+- Install the CRONUS demonstration database.
 - Create sample data by using the steps in the following section.

 ## <a name="story"></a>Story
-This walkthrough focuses on CRONUS International Ltd., a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
+This walkthrough focuses on CRONUS, a design and consultancy firm that designs and fits new infrastructures, such as conference halls and offices, with furniture, accessories, and storage units.
 Most of its work is project oriented.
 Prakash is a project manager at CRONUS.
 He uses jobs to give him an overview of each ongoing job that CRONUS has started, as well as the jobs that are completed.
 He is usually the one who sets up deals with customers and enters the core of the job, which is task and planning lines in addition to prices, into [!INCLUDE[prod_short](includes/prod_short.md)].
 He finds that creating, maintaining, and reviewing information is straightforward.
 Prakash also likes the way [!INCLUDE[prod_short](includes/prod_short.md)] enables copying jobs and payment by instalments.

  Tricia, a project team member who reports to Prakash, is responsible for monitoring the job day-to-day.
 She enters her own work in addition to the work performed by technicians on every task.
 She records the items that they have used and the costs that they have incurred.